jhaasdijk/Coincommand/README.md

 Python command line tool for taking command of your crypto coins<br>
 Uses the [coinmarketcap](https://coinmarketcap.com/api/) API<br>

-Run the `loop_main` script if you wish to automatically refresh the information every 20 minutes
+Run the script with the `-r` or `--refresh` parameter if you wish to automatically refresh the information every 20 minutes

 ## Dependencies